redpenguinyt/SpaceshipmentLevelEditor/README.md

 - `Space` to enter Aim Mode
 - `H` to toggle grab indicators (e.g. the circles around the ends of walls)

-While holding or hovering over a planet or the target, change its size/mass with the scroll wheel or arrow keys `Up` and `Down`.
+While holding or hovering over a planet or the target, change its size/mass with the scroll wheel.
 Scaling a planet down far enough will turn it into a negative mass planet, which pushes the player away instead of attracting them.

 ### Aim Mode